 Jones joins on electric guitar, fiddle, and vocals.
 All three members sing, and the effective harmonies draw in the listener.
 Singer-songwriters Dobson and Popper (best known for her work with Jack White, Grace Potter and Ryan Adams) both deliver comforting, tuneful instrumentation with a pulse.
 Moreover, there is just the right amount of twang in the alt country-folk-rock sound of this talented trio.

 There is a cozy quality to the music.
-Even when the narrator is telling off someone on "Don't Know What It Means," you want to hear more because there is something warm about the music itself.
+Even when the narrator is telling off someone on Jones’ "Don't Know What It Means," you want to hear more because there is something warm about the music itself.

-She sings with allure, humor and of course perfectly nuanced pitch.
-Songs that would sound great with the Indigo Girls and Johnny Cash alike feel like home right away in the hands of this group, accessible and textured.
-Their live cover of Neil Young's "Down by the River," in its own way, lives up to the original, not an easy feat.
+She sings with allure, humor and, of course, perfectly nuanced pitch.
+Songs that sound great with the Indigo Girls and Johnny Cash feel like home right away in the hands of this group, accessible and textured.
+Relatedly, the live cover of Neil Young's "Down by the River," in its own way, lives up to the spirit of the original, which is not an easy feat.

 There is something unassuming about Puss n Boots’ No Fools, No Fun album, like this is a band that enjoys making music, and just happens to be supremely talented.
 While the group rarely ventures too far from its own niche, no one could make this dynamic music any better than Puss n Boots.